Koolhoven F.K.58: Operational history

-The F.K.58 was originally ordered to serve with AdA units based in French overseas territories.
+The F.K.58 was originally ordered to serve with AdA units based in French overseas territories, but by the end of 1940, these plans had been abandoned, and attempts were made to dispose of the aircraft, including selling them back to the Netherlands and selling them to Yugoslavia to replace 25 Morane-Saulnier M.S.406s that France had agreed to supply in December 1939 but had since been requisioned by France.
+In January 1940, it was decided to transfer all 46 Gnome-Rhône-powered aircraft to Finland, as a response to the Soviet invasion, but hostilities between the Soviets and Finland ended before any FK.58s could be sent.
 On 16 May 1940, however, the type was assigned to four small ad hoc Free Polish air force units.
 Their official name were patrouilles ("patrols") – as the AdA designated units that defended rear areas against long-range bombers and other enemy aircraft, as part of the Défense Aérienne du Territoire ("Territorial Air Defense"; DAT).
 Two of the units operated from Salon-de-Provence, and the other two from Clermont-Aulnat air base.
 Polish captain Walerian Jasionowski was the commander of all four patrouilles.

-By May 1940, 13 aircraft were operational with Eskadra Koolhoven.
+By May 1940, 12 F.K.58s were operational with the Koolhoven-equipped patrouilles.
 As delivered, however, the fighters were unarmed and the Poles had to acquire machine guns and fit them.
 From 30 May 1940, they were in service, patrolling firstly in the Avignon-Marseille area, and then over Clermont-Ferrand.
 At least 47 operational sorties were recorded, but the Escadron did not encounter enemy aircraft.

 The type's service life was short-lived, but no less than five F.K.58s were lost in May and June 1940.
 After the fall of France, all surviving airframes were scrapped.